 The United Nations’ Global Compact initiative aims to involve both governments and private companies to achieve a more sustainable world.
 In line with this, the Global Compact defines some strategic objectives.
 That´s why in September 2015, the UN set the 2030 Agenda, which outlines the 17 Sustainable Development Goals (also known as SDGs).
 These include eliminating poverty, fighting climate change, gender equality and infrastructure design for the evolution of our cities.
 These are significant, since they demand more active participation from governments as well as businesses in achieving these goals.

-The UN brought hope to a society that lived through two world wars, an unequal society with a low education rate, scarce healthcare, low quality of infrastructure… Nonetheless, in more than 70 years, it has filled the pages of books, encyclopedias, websites on history and interesting facts, with profound achievements.
+The UN brought hope to a society that lived through two world wars, an unequal society with a low education rate, scarce healthcare, low quality of infrastructure… Nonetheless, in all these years, it has filled the pages of books, encyclopedias, websites on history and interesting facts, with profound achievements.
 We hope that it will continue to be empowered, and that we can celebrate them in a review of the ODSs.